lowRISC/lowrisc-site/content/docs/debug-v0.3/fpga.md

 Run Chisel compiler and generate the Verilog files for Rocket chip.

 #### `make vivado`
-Open the Vivdao GUI using the current project.
+Open the Vivado GUI using the current project.

 #### `make bitstream`
 Generate the default bitstream according to the `CONFIG` in Makefile and the program loaded in `src/boot.mem`.
 The default bitstream is generated at `lowrisc-chip-imp/lowrisc-chip-imp.runs/impl_1/chip_top.bit`

 #### `make <hello|dram|sdcard|boot|jump|trace>`
-Generate botstreams for bare-metal tests:
+Generate bitstreams for bare-metal tests:

  * **hello** A hello world program.
  * **dram** A DDR RAM test.